 One thing I’ve been working on in therapy is reframing attributes I’ve historically viewed as negative.
-I could look at the toxic behaviors above and tell myself I’m not worthy of love or hope (what I’ve been doing for years) but I realize how much my madwoman has actually helped me become more resillient.
+I could look at the toxic mentalies above and tell myself I’m not worthy of love or hope (what I’ve been doing for years) but I now realize how much my madwoman has actually helped me become more resillient.

 Because I’ve explored the depths of suicidal ideation, I’m unafraid of the dark.
-I developed an unfathomable capacity for emotion (especially negative or difficult ones) which helps me be empathetic and dive headfirst into working with shelter animals, human trafficking survivors, and the incarcerated.
+I’ve developed an unfathomable capacity for emotion (especially negative or difficult ones) which helps me be empathetic and dive headfirst into working with shelter animals, human trafficking survivors, and the incarcerated.
 Whereas many of my friends claim their hearts could never handle these populations, I welcome the challenge and opportunity.

 Since learning the history of my madwoman and how she’s served me throughout my life, I’ve started to be kinder to myself.
 In situations I’d usually whip myself over, I’ll instead thank this madwoman for trying to protect me, then decide to move past my negative knee-jerk reaction.
-Knowing that I can stand up to this voice and to the people in my life has given me confidence I never thought I’d build post-divorce.
-For once, I can start to honor my own progress and acknowledge how proud I am.